fpgadeveloper/fpga-drive-aximm-pcie/docs/source/build_instructions.md

 1. Return to Windows Explorer and browse to the Vitis directory in the repo.
 2. Double click the `build-vitis.bat` batch file.
-The batch file will run the `build-vitis.tcl` script and build the Vitis workspace containing the hardware design and the software application.
+The batch file will run the `tcl/build-vitis.tcl` script and build the Vitis workspace containing the hardware platform and the software application for the target design that you built earlier.

 ## Linux users